Catdevzsh/ULTRAMARIOBROSV0/README.md

 ULTRAMARIOBROSV0

-ULTRAMARIOBROSV0 is a 3D Mario-inspired game developed using [insert game engine/framework].
+ULTRAMARIOBROSV0 is a 3D Mario-inspired game developed using [GOOGLE GEMINI/GPT4 API].
 It aims to recreate the magic of classic 3D platformers with a unique twist.
 Join Mario on an exciting adventure as he embarks on a journey to rescue Princess Peach from the clutches of Bowser.

 Features
+- Platform 3D in URSINA ENGINE
 Classic 3D platformer gameplay reminiscent of the beloved Mario series.
 Explore beautifully crafted levels filled with obstacles, enemies, and secrets.
 Collect power-ups like Super Mushrooms and Fire Flowers to enhance Mario's abilities.